Top 10 Oral Health Tips For Children

 1) Start Proper Oral Hygiene Habits ASAP

-Gently clean your infant's gums and newly erupting first teeth after each feeding with a water-soaked gauze pad to clean around the teeth and gums.
+Gently clean your infant's gums and newly erupting first teeth after each feeding with a water-soaked gauze pad or damp wash cloth.

 2) Brush With Care

-When your baby's teeth begin to erupt, brush them gently with a small, soft-bristled toothbrush using no more than a thin smear of fluoridated toothpaste.
+When your baby's teeth come in, brush them gently with a small, soft-bristled toothbrush using no more than a thin smear of fluoridated toothpaste.

 3) Teach Your Children